 What makes Yale Medicine unique in its approach to dystonia?

-At Yale, a team of experienced movement disorders specialists have expertise in the diagnosis of dystonia and its clinical management, including electromyography (EMG)-guided botulinum toxin injection—which helps pinpoints the source of a nerve problem—and DBS surgery in appropriate cases.
+At Yale, a team of experienced movement disorders specialists have expertise in the diagnosis of dystonia and its clinical management.

 “Our treatment approaches are highly individualized,” Dr. Kim says.
 “We are fortunate to be practicing during a time of extensive growth in dystonia research.
 We conduct research in the causes and treatment of focal dystonia and are committed to providing the most current advances across the field to our patients.”